emilygoeres/employeetracker/README.md

 Steps to complete Employee Tracker:
 1. Drop employee tracker if it already exists
 2. Created employeetracker to run on local db
+3. Use the DB employeeTracker_db for all the rest of the script
+4. Created 3 tables: Department, role, employee

 ![Employee Tracker]()